duolathphd-stack/awesome-Hallucinations-in-MLLMs/README.md

 | **2026** | 18 | 2 | 0 | **20** |
 | **Total**| **276** | **79** | **11** | **366** |

-> *Note: The year represents the initial arXiv publication date or the conference acceptance date.
-2026 data currently includes papers up to early March.*
+> 💡 **Tip:** The year represents the initial arXiv publication date or the conference acceptance date.
+The statistics charts are auto-generated.
+You can reproduce or update them by running our python scripts using Matplotlib.

->
+---

-##  Causes of Hallucination
+## 🧠 Causes of Hallucination

 <p align="center">
   <img src="./hall_cause.png" width="85%" alt="Hierarchical Causes of Hallucination in MLLMs" />